lrs102/symbios/README.md

 ## Overview

-This project is my attempt at scaffolding out a app that rigidly follows DDD's best practices.
+This project is my attempt at scaffolding out a app that rigidly follows DDD's best practices -- starting with the User domain and context and security.
 It's built with the goal of maintaining a clear separation of concerns, modular design, and maintainability.

 ## Project Structure